 Some specific varieties of cysts are only found in the perianal region, including anal duct/gland cysts and sacrococcygeal teratomas.
 Before reviewing the anatomy of the region, defining specific terminology is helpful, because the definition of the perianal region has been quite variable in other sources.
 For the purposes of this article, the perianal region is defined as the internal and external region of the anus.

 A cyst is defined as an abnormal sac with a membranous lining, containing gas, fluid, or semisolid material.
-Most perianal cysts are 1 of 4 types, termed as follows: (1) epidermoid cysts, (2) dermoid cysts, (3) anal duct/gland cysts, and (4) sacrococcygeal teratomas.
+Most perianal cysts are of one of the following four types:

-Although cysts differ in terms of epidemiology, etiology, and outcome, the diagnostic evaluation of all types is similar and must include ruling out malignancy.
+Although cysts differ with respect to epidemiology, etiology, and outcome, the diagnostic evaluation of all types is similar and must include ruling out malignancy.
 Although this is an unusual presentation, rare cases of cancer discovered in cysts have been reported.

 Sacrococcygeal teratomas in adults most commonly are benign; these are also called mature teratomas.
 Rare cases have been reported of adults with malignant teratomas, which contain frankly malignant tissue of germ cell origin, such as germinoma (eg, seminoma or dysgerminoma) and choriocarcinoma, in addition to mature and/or embryonic tissues.